marksmccann/froyo/docs/api/define-component.md

 The `methods` option takes an object with each each key representing the name of the property and each value being a function.

-Each function declared on this property is automatically bound to the [internal component instance](#this).
+Each function declared on this property is added to `this` and is automatically bound to the [internal component instance](#this).

 #### Example